Expat Finland - Information for living in FinlandFinland ForumExpat Finland ForumIESAF Forum

 The main purpose of a union is to safeguard and improve the benefits and rights of its members.
 This includes, for example, income development, employment security, and quality of work life.

 In Finland an important function of trade unions is to run unemployment funds and to provide earnings-related unemployment benefits.
-These are typically much higher than the basic unemployment allowance provided by KELA (see Social Security).
+These are typically much higher than the basic unemployment allowance provided by Kela (see Social Security).
 Many would argue that this is the primary reason for joining a union, and you should certainly enquire about joining an unemployment fund as soon as you start a new job.

 Finnish unions are occupation-based.
-There are three main levels: Local trade unions, national federations of member local unions, and confederations which are the peak organisations made up of affiliated federations.
+There are three main levels: Local trade unions, national federations of member local unions, and confederations which are the peak organizations made up of affiliated federations.
 Collective agreements covering the whole of Finland are concluded between the federations.

 Dispute Resolution in Finland